 The Rapid Redemption and the great hope for the future of Sierra Leone football ahead of Morocco 2015

-Football Sierra Leone: Johnny McKinstry, What are Sierra Leone chances and possibilities for AFCON 2015 in Morocco.
+FSL: Johnny McKinstry, What are Sierra Leone chances and possibilities for AFCON 2015 in Morocco?

-JM: At the beginning of the year we set ourselves the target of moving Sierra Leone into the top 50 of the FIFA World Rankings (which would be our highest position ever) and qualifying for AFCON 2015.
-I firmly believe we are on track for both of these objectives, and as such qualification into the group stage of qualifying is seen as part of our journey.
+JM: At the beginning of the year, we set ourselves the target of moving Sierra Leone into the top 50 of the FIFA World Rankings (which would be our highest position ever) and qualifying for AFCON 2015.
+I firmly believe we are on track for both of these objectives and as such – qualification into the group stage is a part of our journey.

-FSL: How you coping with the situation at hand with the superfluous of talents coming through to the National team from Europe.
+FSL: How are you coping with the superfluous of talents coming through to the National team from Europe.

 FSL: Speaking of your statistics so far, are you enjoying yourself and can Sierra Leone defeat Seychelles away.

-FSL: Despite all which has been said about players, Is Sierra Leone ready to go head to heads with the likes of Cameroon, Ivory Coast, and DR Congo.
+FSL: Despite all which has been said about players, Is Sierra Leone ready to go head to head with the likes of Cameroon, Ivory Coast, and DR Congo.

 JM: We firmly believe that we have the quality required to qualify for AFCON 2015.
-The road ahead is challenging, however for any new team to break into the elite group of teams, you must first dislodge one of those already there.
+The road ahead is challenging, however, for any new team to break into the elite.
+You must first dislodge one of those already there.
 The group we can progress into should we be successful against Seychelles will give us a direct opportunity to do just that.
 I am confident.
-The players are confident.
-And we look forward to the big occasions like those against the teams you have mentioned showing the world that Sierra Leone is a rising force in world football.
+The players are confident and we look forward to big occasions like those against the teams you have mentioned showing the world that Sierra Leone is a rising force in world football.

 FSL: If Sierra Leone makes the group stage, what are your plans in terms of preparation?

-JM: The key is always in the detail.
-My coaching staff and I want to know as much about both our team and the opposition as we can.
+JM: The key is always in the detail as my coaching staff and I want to know as much about both our team, the opposition as we can.
 This is no different whether we are playing Seychelles or the Ivory Coast.
-Our approach to every game is to analyze both us and our opponents, create a plan whereby we believe we can utilise our strengths to get the result we desire, and once again develop our own brand of football.
+Our approach to every game is to analyze both us and our opponents.
+We created a plan whereby we believe we can utilise our strengths to get the result we desire, and once again develop our brand of football.

 To coach at the highest level has always been my ambition and at each stage of my career, I have moved forward towards that ambition.
 Leading a team to the Nations Cup and competing for one of world football’s biggest prizes is most definitely another part of that journey.

-FSL: On the subject of next year’s Nations Cup, it was rumoured that players will be selected by sports Minister, not you or do you have to work in accordance with what they presented to you.
+FSL: On the subject of next year’s Nations Cup, it was rumoured that players are selected by the Sports Minister, not you.
+Or do you have to work following what they presented to you?

-JM: Ever since coming into the role I have been tasked with the selection of the players.
+JM: Ever since coming into the role, I have been tasked with the selection of the players.
 I can clearly state that at no stage has the Ministry of Sport tried to force players on the National team.
-This has always been something that is misrepresented I feel in the media.
+This has always been something that is misrepresented in the media.

-The team that takes the field is of my choosing, is completely my decision bringing many of the new players we have brought into the Leone Stars over the last year – most of whom were contacted in the first instance by me after careful research.
+The team that takes the field is of my choosing is completely my decision to bring many of the new players we have brought into the Leone Stars over the last year – most of whom were contacted in the first instance by me after careful research.

 FSL: Given the choice, which game is your best so far since taking charge of Sierra Leone.